passcod/rfc-exception-coalesce-operator/README.md

 </details>

 - Makes `???` also default on `null` values, like `??`;
-- Has a memory leak because I can't C;
 - Is available here: [passcod/php-src](https://github.com/passcod/php-src), branch `exception-coalesce`;
-- Has some tests (which would pass were it not for the leak).
+- Has some tests.

-Apart from these issues, it can be used effectively to test this proposal.
+Apart from this limitation, it can be used effectively to test this proposal.

 ## References